payloadcms/template-ecommerce/README.md

 }
 ```

+A complete front-end solution for this can be found [here](https://github.com/payloadcms/ecommerce-example-website).

 ## Stripe integration

 Payload itself handles no currency exchange.
 All payments are processed and billed using [Stripe](https://stripe.com).
-This means you must have your Stripe account via an API key (see the [Stripe](#stripe) section for how to do this).
-When you create a product in Payload, you must link it to a Stripe product using the pre-populated select field in the products sidebar.
-This field fetches all available products in the background and displays them for you to select.
-Once set, prices are automatically synced between Stripe and Payload.
-This means that if you change the price of a product in Stripe, it will automatically update in Payload.
-This is done by using the [Stripe Webhook](https://stripe.com/docs/webhooks) to listen for price updates and update the product in Payload, powered by the official [Payload Stripe Plugin](https://github.com/payloadcms/plugin-stripe).
+This means you must have access to a Stripe account via an API key, see [Connect Stripe](#connect-stripe) for how to get one.
+When you create a product in Payload that wish to sell, it must be connected to a Stripe product by selecting one from the field in the products sidebar.
+This field fetches all available products in the background and displays them as options, see [Products](#products) for more details.
+Once set, data is automatically synced between the two platforms in the following ways:

-After completing checkout on your front-end, Stripe fires a webhook that Payload picks up and uses to generate a record of the order.
+1. Stripe to Payload using [Stripe Webhooks](https://stripe.com/docs/webhooks):

+   - `invoice.created`
+   - `invoice.updated`
+   - `product.created`
+   - `product.updated`
+   - `price.updated`

+1. Payload to Stripe using [Payload Hooks](https://payloadcms.com/docs/hooks/overview):
+   - `product.create`
+   - `product.update`
+   - `product.delete`

+For more details on how to extend this functionality, see the the official [Payload Stripe Plugin](https://github.com/payloadcms/plugin-stripe).

 ## Checkout

-A custom endpoint is open at `/api/checkout` which initiates the checkout process.
-This endpoint creates a `PaymentIntent` with the items in the cart using the Stripe's Invoices API.
-An invoice is first drafted, then each item of your cart is appended as a line-item of that invoice, associated with its relative `stripeID`.
-We also lookup the original product price in Stripe and recalculate the total price of the invoice on the server for accuracy and security.
-Once completed, we pass the `client_secret` of the payment intent back to the client which can continue to process the payment.
+A custom endpoint is opened at `/api/checkout` which initiates the checkout process.
+This endpoint creates a [`PaymentIntent`](https://stripe.com/docs/payments/payment-intents) with the items in the cart using the Stripe's [Invoices API](https://stripe.com/docs/api/invoices).
+First, an invoice is drafted, then each item in your cart is appended as a line-item to the invoice.
+The total price is recalculated on the server to ensure accuracy and security, and once completed, passes the `client_secret` back in the response for your front-end to finalize the payment.

 ## Paywall

 Products can optionally gate content or assets behind a paywall.
 This will require the product to be purchased before it's resources are accessible.
 To do this, we add a `paywall` field to the `product` collection with `read` access control to check for associated purchases on each request.
-The purchases field is maintained each time an order is placed with a reference to the product.
-With this pattern you can adjust access through the paywall without adjusting orders themselves.
+A `purchases` field is maintained on each user to determine their access which can be manually adjusted as needed.

 ```ts
 {